SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Good to talk about how you went through the same struggles, and used to fumble glorification, narrative, and THR motions in your first year too

-Akshath Saxena, seniors need to have and show passion for it to flow to juniors